Common Gastroenterology Conditions

 UAB Medicine GI Program

 UAB Medicine is known worldwide as a leading center for digestive and liver disorders.
-Our gastroenterology and gastrointestinal (GI) program is consistently ranked among the top programs of its kind in the nation by U.S. News & World Report.
 We see more than 20,000 patients and perform more than 12,000 outpatient procedures each year.

 Our GI program is also historically significant.
 The inventor of the endoscope, Basil Hirschowitz, MD, founded our program more than 50 years ago.
 His innovation revolutionized GI and other diagnoses around the world.
 Our interventional endoscopy group, which includes endoscopic ultrasound, is one of the busiest and most prestigious in the country — clinically and academically.